The ultimate cheat sheet for organising your first tradeshow

 Write it down

 If you debriefed with your team, now’s the time to get down on paper what they said.
 If it was just you on your stand, think back and make a list of everything that worked and didn’t work.
-Doing this is really going to help you the next time round.
-It will save you lots of time on thinking how you should do things, and even help save time doing them.
+Doing this is really going to help you the next time around.
+It will save you lots of time thinking about how you should do things, and even help save time doing them.

 Was it a success?

 Remember all the way at the beginning of this post I said you should write down some objectives?
 Now’s the time to go back over them and tick off what you achieved.
 This is key – it’s going to tell you how successful the show was for your business, and whether you should do it again.